mmaryam2020/COVID-19-Question-Answering-System/README.md

 I use this considerable dataset as a context to fine-tune transformers and extract  favorable answers from them.

-After reviewing cuttin-edge methods in the field, we decided that the [Roberta-Squad model] (https://huggingface.co/deepset/roberta-base-squad2) and Biober-model, which are both Bert-Basd models, can be a desirable solution to our problem.
+After reviewing cuttin-edge methods in the field, we decided that the [Roberta-Squad model](https://huggingface.co/deepset/roberta-base-squad2) and [Biobert-model](https://huggingface.co/clagator/biobert_squad2_cased), which are both Bert-Based models, can be a desirable solution to our problem.
-The attached PDF file shows a brief summary of the whole project result.

-Required Data files
+## Required Data files
 .json files containing the full texts for papers in the above dataset can be downloaded from here: https://bit.ly/3fzhlhD